mrroach9/Rowell/readme.md

-#Rowell v0.2.0
+#Rowell v0.2.1

 ##Introduction

 Rowell is a pure front-end web UI for you-know-which bbs.
 The web terminal relies on pybbs developed by Henryhu as back-end data exchange interface, and
 Bootstrap from Twitter as the front-end framework.

-Rowell is still being developed and has released its 0.2.0 version, which supports the following functionals:
+Rowell is still being developed and has released its 0.2.1 version, which supports the following functionals:

-* Login/logout with session cookies
+* Login/logout with session cookies.

-* All boards listing and fav boards listing (sub-folders in favBoard are not supported yet)
+* All boards listing and fav boards listing (sub-folders in favBoard are not supported yet).

-* Posts listing in boards
+* Posts listing in boards and many navigation buttons.

-* Post reading
+* Post reading and navigations.

 * Writing new posts in normal mode, reply posts in S/R/N/A modes.
-Anonymous posting is not supported yet, random qmd are is not supported yet.
+Anonymous posting is not supported yet, random qmd is not supported yet.

 ##How to Use it